vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/References/Prefabs Referencing Components.md

 using UnityEngine;

 /// <summary>
-/// This component lives on the root of a prefab, and is configused by SpawnerExample after it is instanced.
+/// This component lives on the root of a prefab, and is configured by SpawnerExample after it's instanced.
 /// </summary>
 public class MoveToTargetExample : MonoBehaviour
 {